 Nevern Estuary

 The sheltered estuary of the River Nevern is a favourite haunt of waders, ducks and seabirds.
 Look out for herons near the Iron Bridge.
 A Neolithic burial chamber, Carreg Coetan, stands just off the road leading from the bridge to Newport.
+A number of benches can be found along this route.

 View this section on Street View